Ellie Downie: Personal life

 Ellie is the sister of 2008 and 2016 Olympian Becky Downie.
 She attended the Rushcliffe School in Nottingham until the summer of 2015.

+Honours

 In April 2022, she and sister Becky received honorary degrees in sport from Nottingham Trent University.

+Ellie and Becky Downie were both appointed Member of the Order of the British Empire (MBE) in the 2024 New Year Honours for services to gymnasts and the sport of gymnastics, which they received together from Princess Anne at Windsor Castle in early March.